DivitaP/DivitaP/README.md

 ### About Me

 I'm a backend and systems engineer with **2+ years of industry experience** at TIAA (one of the largest US financial services firms), where I built and optimized Java microservices that improved API performance and reduced processing times at scale.
+I've also worked as a Full Stack Engineer intern at Ascend Cargo Systems building monolithic applications in Java SpringBoot, Hibernate, React.

-Now pursuing my **MS in Computer Science at CU Boulder** (GPA 3.8), specializing in Software Systems and Cloud Computing.
+Now pursuing my **MS in Computer Science at CU Boulder** (GPA 3.84), specializing in Software Systems and Cloud Computing.
 I've expanded into low-level systems work in C, concurrent data structures, and applied ML — bridging the gap between high-level product engineering and systems fundamentals.

-Beyond engineering, I've served as a **Course Grader** at CU Boulder, from the past 3 semesters for the course CSCI-4448/5448 - Object Oriented Analysis and Design.
+Beyond engineering, I've served as a **Course Grader** at CU Boulder, for all 4 semesters for the course CSCI-4448/5448 - Object Oriented Analysis and Design.
 I also have published research in **blockchain-based royalty distribution** for the music industry.

 I write technical deep-dives on what I build over on [Medium](https://medium.com/@divitaphadakale21).